boolfalse/laravel-localization/README.md

 ## Laravel Localization

-Add multi-language support to your Laravel app
+A solid way to add multi-language support to your Laravel app.

 ### Prerequisites: